Major civil rights moments in every state

 The moment triggered a national debate on police militarization, racism and brutality in law enforcement, institutional cover-ups, and the widespread practice of policing for profit in municipalities like Ferguson.

 Montana: A woman goes to Washington

 In 1916, four years before the 19th Amendment granted women the right to vote, Jeannette Rankin, a women’s rights advocate and driving force for suffrage in Montana, was elected to Congress.
-Paving the way for women lawmakers in the decades to come, she was the first woman ever elected to Congress or any federal office.
+Paving the way for women lawmakers in the decades to come, she was the first woman ever elected to Congress or any federal office in the U.S.